turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

    have 2 terminal windows open one for running the light client and the other for entering comands

-   make sure both are in the celo-data-dir
+   make sure both are in the celo-data-dir cat ./start_celo.sh will read you important node information.
+Find the name as this is used in the next command.

     username@name:~/ celo-data-dir$ cat ./start_celo.sh

-    # cat ./start_celo.sh will read you important node information
-    -Find the name of your node, represented in the next command as $NAME username@name:~/ celo-data-dir$ docker exec -it $NAME geth attach -exit
+    username@name:~/ celo-data-dir$ docker exec -it $NAME geth attach

+    -exit

     username@name:~/ celo-data-dir$ celocli account:unlock $PUBLIC ADDRESS

     -enter password

-    username@name:~/ celo-data-dir$ celocli transfer:dollars --from $NODE_ADDRESS --to $PHONE_ADDRESS --value=1e16 (this will send the CUSD from this node to another address         1e16=0.01CUSD)
-    # before you can send CUSD be sure to have CELO native in the account for the gas fee
-    # this will send the CUSD from this node to another address
+    username@name:~/ celo-data-dir$ celocli transfer:dollars --from $NODE_ADDRESS --to $PHONE_ADDRESS --value=1e16 (this will send the CUSD from this node to another address         1e16=0.01CUSD) before you can send CUSD be sure to have CELO native in the account for the gas fee. this will send the CUSD from this node to another address.

-    # 1e16 = 0.01CUSD, 1e15 = 0.1CUSD, 1e14 = 1.0CUSD
+   Understanding the unit of measurement: 1e16 = 0.01CUSD, 1e15 = 0.1CUSD, 1e14 = 1.0CUSD.
  ![image](https://user-images.githubusercontent.com/80616939/118338915-9c1aca80-b4d4-11eb-87b6-7970949923aa.png)

  ##  *Improving the resolution of the VM (Highly recommended)*